2017 Congressional Art Competition - "An Artistic Discovery"

-ALL ENTRIES MUST HAVE A PATRIOTIC THEME (No other entries will be accepted)
+ALL ENTRIES MUST HAVE A SPACE THEME (No other entries will be accepted)

-Intent to Apply Application Due Date: Friday, April 15, 2013
+Intent to Apply Application Due Date: No later than Friday, April 7, 2017

 Artwork Label Form

 The event is free and open to the public.
-Student artwork will be set up, displayed and judged at BCC Planetarium the day of the Congressional Art Show Exhibition.
 We invite all students, families, teachers and the general public to view this celebration of the great artistic talent of our local high school students.
-There will be hors d’oeuvres during the exhibition, followed by a short recognition program beginning at 1:00pm, culminating in the announcement of the winners of An Artistic Discovery.
+There will be hors d’oeuvres during the exhibition, followed by a short recognition program, culminating in the announcement of the winners of An Artistic Discovery.

 Each year there is an event for the unveiling of the student artwork from all across the nation.
 The winning student will be invited to this forum and to visit Congressman Posey in Washington, D.C.
 (Travel will be provided to the winner from each Congressional District)